AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 4. Log management system Apps
 ====================================

-Aviatrix controller can be configured to forward logs to various log management systems.
+The Aviatrix controller can be configured to forward logs to various log management systems.
 Aviatrix also provides apps with prebuilt dashboards for popular log management systems like Splunk and Sumo Logic.